 top of page

-What is carbon storage?
+What is Carbon Storage?

 Carbon storage is the process of capturing carbon dioxide from the atmosphere to reduce its presence in the atmosphere.
 You may also see carbon storage referred to as carbon sequestration, carbon capture and storage, CO2 storage, or carbon offsets.